 For those of you that don’t know what D&D is, here’s a quick intro: D&D is an acronym for “Dungeons and Dragons” – a tabletop fantasy game in which players are characters in an ongoing fantasy story.
 The core of D&D is storytelling and here comes the cool part: unlike in any other genres of tabletop games, in D&D you and your friends tell a story together!
 You have complete freedom and the imagination can run wild during sessions!

 To have a glimpse of how cool it is to play a D&D session with friends you can head to the Critical Role channel on YouTube – they are awsum!
 Watching these people having a blast role-playing their characters, my friends and I decided to give it a try 🙂

 We’ve managed to assemble a group of 6 brave people for this crazy ride.

 We were even so fortunate, to have one female in the group!
-Having a female in D&D session is an exiting and always a welcome thing.
-You see, for a long time, D&D was considered „a basement dweller game”, and basement dwellers being mostly men – you can imagine that having a female, playing female character is a intriguing thing to observe 🙂 What’s more, women often bring a unique perspective to the events, situations and interactions between characters, but I digress.
+Having a female in D&D session is an exciting and always a welcome thing.
+You see, for a long time, D&D was considered „a basement dweller game”, and basement dwellers being mostly men – you can imagine that having a female, playing female character is an intriguing thing to observe 🙂 What’s more, women often bring a unique perspective to the events, situations, and interactions between characters, but I digress.

 My mind is void